maulanaady/AquaTech-User-Activity-Analysis/README.md

   "$geoip_subdivision_1_name": "South Sumatra"
 }]
 ```
-The interesting thing here is that records with past *event times* may appear in the new JSON files (e.g., a JSON record with *"timestamp": "2022-09-22T11:09:43.929Z"* appears in the file *20221013-030129.json*).
+The interesting thing here is that records with past *event times*(*timetamp*) may appear in the new JSON files (e.g., a JSON record with *"timestamp": "2022-09-22T11:09:43.929Z"* appears in the file *20221013-030129.json*).
 This is a kind of *"late arriving data"*.
 These delayed data will affect the daily active user (*dau*) and monthly active user (*mau*) tables.
 Therefore, _if there are late-arriving records, the *dau* for the related day (event_time) will be recalculated, as will the *mau* for the related month_.

 To handle this case, we will add *dl_updated_at* column for each of our table indicating *data processing time*.

 ## Desired Output
 ### Tables:
-+	*event_data*: Contains parsed data from JSON files.
++	*event_data*: Contains parsed data from JSON files, with *timestamp* key in json is rename to *event_time* column.
 +	*dau* (daily active user): Contains a summary of the number of active users in daily units (based on *event time*).
 +	*mau* (monthly active user): Contains a summary of the number of active users in monthly units (based on *event time*).

 ### Dashboard (Looker Studio - optional)

 ## Cloning the Repository
+*Note: to follow along this tutorial, you need to use linux based OS or if you have windows OS, you can use Windows Subsystem for linux(WSL).*

 To get started, clone this repository:
 ```
 git clone https://github.com/maulanaady/AquaTech-User-Activity-Analysis.git &&